microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 ## Deploying the App

 The simplest way to deploy an app is to publish it to your Office 365 domain.
 All users who have the **Can use** permission can run the app, either from Power Apps Studio, or by using the Microsoft **Power Apps** app, available in the Windows Store at <https://aka.ms/AAbvtko>.
-Power Apps can be run on mobile devices like tablets and phones as soon as they're published; users only need find the Power Apps app in their devices' app store.
+Power Apps can be run on mobile devices like tablets and phones as soon as they're published; users only need find the app in their devices' app store.

 To publish an app: